hoprnet/hoprd-sdk-python/docs/ChannelsApi.md

 Redeems your tickets for this channel.
 Redeeming will change your tickets into Hopr tokens if they are winning ones.
+You can check how much tickets given channel has by calling /channels/{channelid}/tickets endpoint.
 Do this before channel is closed as neglected tickets are no longer valid for redeeming.

 ### Example
 ```python